 We have two primary sources of revenues.
 First, our largest source of revenue is from membership dues and initiation fees.
 We recognize revenue from dues in the month it is earned.
-Initiation fees are deferred and recognized as revenue on a straight-line basis over the average life of a membership based upon historical data for each individual Club.
+Initiation fees are deferred and recognized as revenue on a straight-line basis over a period of three years, which represents the average life of a membership based upon historical data for all Clubs.
 Secondly, we generate ancillary revenue from our membership within each Club.
 The largest of these revenues comes from individual private training.
 We also generate revenues from our spas, restaurants, childcare, sports programs and guest fees.
-Our total ancillary revenues represent 37.6% of total Club revenue and we believe that percentage is among the highest in the industry.
+Our total ancillary revenues represent 37.9% of total Club revenue and we believe that percentage is among the highest in the industry.
 We believe that membership levels are the primary indicator of a Clubs ability to generate revenue.
 Therefore, we are consistently generating programs to market the Clubs to potential new members as well as striving to reduce our membership attrition rates.
-We believe our current attrition rate of 24.05% is well below the normal in the industry.
+We believe our current attrition rate of 23.8% is well below the normal in the industry.